ulyngs/FB-study-info/README.md

 You would come with your laptop to a room at your college twice, for about 20 minutes, fill in questionnaires about yourself and how you use Facebook, and install a browser extension that measures the time you spend.

-If you are interested, please contact Ulrik Lyngs (Department of Computer Science, University of Oxford) on ulrik.lyngs@cs.ox.ac.uk.
+If you are interested, please contact Ulrik Lyngs (Department of Computer Science, University of Oxford) on <a href="mailto:ulrik.lyngs@cs.ox.ac.uk">ulrik.lyngs@cs.ox.ac.uk</a>.
 There is no obligation to take part.

 **You will be compensated for your time.** You will also receive data and visualisations of your own Facebook use which you may find useful and thought-provoking.